Pontius Pilate: Medieval plays

-Hourihane argues that in England, where the Jews had been expelled in 1290 CE, Pilate's characterization may have been used primarily to satyrize corrupt officials and judges rather than to stoke antisemitism.
+Hourihane argues that in England, where the Jews had been expelled in 1290 AD, Pilate's characterization may have been used primarily to satirize corrupt officials and judges rather than to stoke antisemitism.
 In several English plays, Pilate is portrayed speaking French or Latin, the languages of the ruling classes and the law.
 In the Wakefield plays, Pilate is portrayed as wickedly evil, describing himself as Satan's agent (mali actoris) while plotting Christ's torture so as to extract the most pain.
 He nonetheless washes his hands of guilt after the tortures have been administered.
 In the fifteenth-century English Townley Cycle, Pilate is portrayed as a pompous lord and prince of the Jews, but also as forcing Christ's torturer to give him Christ's clothes at the foot of the cross.
 It is he alone who wishes to kill Christ rather than the high priests, conspiring together with Judas.

 In the fifteenth-century English York passion play, Pilate judges Jesus together with Annas and Caiaphas, becoming a central character of the passion narrative who converses with and instructs other characters.
 In this play, when Judas comes back to Pilate and the priests to tell them he no longer wishes to betray Jesus, Pilate browbeats Judas into going through with the plan.
 Not only does Pilate force Judas to betray Christ, he double-crosses him and refuses to take him on as a servant once Judas has done so.
 Moreover, Pilate also swindles his way into possession of the Potter's field, thus owning the land on which Judas commits suicide.
 In the York passion cycle, Pilate describes himself as a courtier, but in most English passion plays he proclaims his royal ancestry.
 The actor who portrayed Pilate in the English plays would typically speak loudly and authoritatively, a fact which was parodied in Geoffrey Chaucer's Canterbury Tales.

 The fifteenth century also sees Pilate as a character in plays based on legendary material: one, La Vengeance de Nostre-Seigneur, exists in two dramatic treatments focusing on the horrible fates that befell Christ's tormenters: it portrays Pilate being tied to a pillar, covered with oil and honey, and then slowly dismembered over 21 days; he is carefully tended to so that he does not die until the end.
 Another play focusing on Pilate's death is Cornish and based on the Mors Pilati.
 The Mystère de la Passion d'Angers by Jean Michel includes legendary scenes of Pilate's life before the passion.